 OR, if you’re like me, and spending this Valentine’s Day as a singleton, you can show yourself a little bit of self-love and make yourself a batch of this super simple chocolate strawberry fudge.
 It’s an awfully delicious way to be nice to yourself!

 I’m going to keep things short and sweet here today, just like the recipe, so let’s get right into what goodness goes into this EASIEST fudge ever.
-Hopefully, you’ve already got most of the ingredients on hand!
+It’s similar to my all-time favorite paleo & vegan Chocolate Fudge, but adorned with fresh strawberries!
+Hopefully, you’ve already got most of the ingredients on hand.

 The first ingredient is coconut oil.
 It’s important because when coconut oil is cool, it firms up.
 This fudge is the same – it gets its structure from coconut oil, so it’s important to keep the fudge at a cool temperature, otherwise it’ll get soft and melty.
 Also, if you’re not a fan of coconut flavor (or just don’t want it present in your fudge), you can always use refined coconut oil, which has had the coconut flavor removed so it tastes totally neutral.

-Next up, we’ve got almond butter!
+Next up for this chocolate strawberry fudge, we’ve got almond butter!
 The one I used is creamy and unsalted, which is what I always use for baking.
 Make sure you’ve stirred in allll those oils that tend to separate before using!
 You can also use another nut butter – creamy cashew butter would be amazing here too.